NIL for the Semiconductor Market

 - We are not keeping up with Moore’s Law, meaning while the cost of lithography rises, our ability to scale cannot match the trends established for the last 25 years.

 Canon Nanotechnologies understands the semiconductor industry’s drive to continue to produce ever-shrinking features on silicon and has crafted its technology to leverage the existing optical lithography infrastructure, while providing a direct patterning solution.
-Jet and Flash Imprint Lithography (J-FIL) technology utilizes readily available I-line sensitive photoresist and source technology.
-Because J-FIL does not use sub-wavelength lithography that depends on the transfer of an aerial image, circuit designers are freed from restricted design rules (RDR) and complex optical proximity correction (OPC).
+NIL technology utilizes readily available I-line sensitive photoresist and source technology.
+Because NIL does not use sub-wavelength lithography that depends on the transfer of an aerial image, circuit designers are freed from restricted design rules (RDR) and complex optical proximity correction (OPC).